 I use hypnotherapy to help with the pain and emotional impact of endometriosis symptoms.
 It is often recommended to see a therapist to work through and understand better the emotional impact that endometriosis can have on a sufferer.
 A therapist, be that a psychotherapist, CBT therapist or hypnotherapist, can help you deal better with pain and living with this chronic long-term condition.
 As with other long term conditions, endometriosis may mean your lifestyle and expectations of what life will be like may have changed.
 Counselling therapy and hypnotherapy can help you better adjust to your new world and how it’s changed.

 There could be important changes to relationships, in particular romantic relationships, work, future plans and if there’s changed expectations around having children.
-Endometriosis hypnotherapy or CBT can help you cope better with pain and with symptoms such as fatigue, low energy, anxiety, depression, and stress.
+At my London clinic I help people with endometriosis using hypnotherapy or CBT, which both can help you cope better with pain and with symptoms such as fatigue, low energy, anxiety, depression, and stress.

 Endometriosis treatment: painful sex